nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

 #### Loan History
 A loan history is linked to the loans properties and describes the changes to the numeric values of the loans in detail.
+There is no way to declare this during initialisation<sup>[11](#glossary)</sup>, but it can be modified by the [`editLoan` command](#editing-loan-of-a-person--editloan).

 This property<sup>[11](#glossary)</sup> is represented as a descending list on the right side of the inspection panel.